larrys/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 [Remove two-deployment mode](https://github.com/open-telemetry/opentelemetry-helm-charts/pull/159)

 The ability to install both the agent and standalone collectors simultaneous with the chart has been removed.
-Installs/upgrades where both  `.Values.agentCollector.enabled` and `.Values.standloneCollector.enables` are true will fail.  `agentCollector` and `standloneCollector` have also be deprecated, but backward compatibility has been maintained.
+Installs/upgrades where both  `.Values.agentCollector.enabled` and `.Values.standaloneCollector.enables` are true will fail.  `agentCollector` and `standaloneCollector` have also be deprecated, but backward compatibility has been maintained.

 ### To run both a deployment and daemonset